This post may contain affiliate links. Please read our disclosure policy.

 • Ripe, yet firm, pears are a great alternative to apples.

 • Some Waldorf salad recipes recommend tossing the apples in a little lemon juice to prevent them from browning.
-I (personally) avoid this step as I feel the lemon juice makes the mayonnaise taste a little funny.
+I (personally) skip this step as I feel the lemon juice makes the mayonnaise taste a little funny.
 This step, however, is up to you.

 Calories: 298kcal | Carbohydrates: 30g | Protein: 3g | Fat: 21g | Saturated Fat: 3g | Cholesterol: 8mg | Sodium: 135mg | Potassium: 328mg | Fiber: 4g | Sugar: 23g | Vitamin A: 187IU | Vitamin C: 7mg | Calcium: 29mg | Iron: 1mg

-Profile photo of chef Jessica Randhawa of The Forked Spoon
+Close up photo of Chef Jessica Randhawa of The Forked Spoon in a blue spotted dress, in the sunlight

-About Jessica Randhawa
+Jessica Randhawa

-Comments
+5 Comments

 5 stars